phoenixframework/phoenix_live_view/guides/client/dom-patching.md

 own DOM operations.
 The following `phx-update` values are supported:

   * `replace` - the default operation.
 Replaces the element with the contents
+  * `stream` - supports stream operations.
+Streams are used to manage large collections in the UI without having to store the collection on the server
   * `ignore` - ignores updates to the DOM regardless of new content changes
-  * `append` - append the new DOM contents instead of replacing
-  * `prepend` - prepend the new DOM contents instead of replacing

 When using `phx-update`, a unique DOM ID must always be set in the container.
-If using "append" or "prepend", a DOM ID must also be set for each child.
-When appending or prepending elements containing an ID already present in the container, LiveView will replace the existing element with the new content instead appending or prepending a new element.
+If using "stream", a DOM ID must also be set for each child.
+When inserting stream elements containing an ID already present in the container, LiveView will replace the existing element with the new content.
+See `Phoenix.LiveView.stream/3` for more information.

 The "ignore" behaviour is frequently used when you need to integrate with another JS library.
 Note only the element contents are ignored, its attributes can still be updated.

-The "append" and "prepend" feature is often used with "Temporary assigns" to work with large amounts of data.
-Let's learn more.

 To react to elements being mounted to the DOM, the `phx-mounted` binding can be used.
 For example, to animate an element on mount: